Barberton Greenstone Belt: History and description

+Impact events

+The Barberton Greenstone Belt records impact events in 8 layers containing spherules (tiny spheres which form from condensed vapour created by the impact) dubbed S1 through S8, spanning from about 3.5 to 3.2 billion years ago, which likely represent at least 4 but perhaps as many as 8 or more impact events.
+The impactors that generated these events are thought to have been much larger than those that created the largest known still existing craters/impact structures on Earth (Vredefort and Chicxulub), with the impactors having an estimated diameter of ~20-50 km, with the craters generated by these impacts having an estimated diameter of 400-1000 km.
+The Barberton deposits are thought to have been distant from the impacts.

+The most powerful of the impacts such as the S2 impact, which dates to 3.26 billion years ago, probably caused extremely strong earthquakes worldwide, megatsunamis thousands of meters high, as well as boiling the surface of the oceans, resulting in tens of meters of global ocean evaporation.
+Earth would have also been plunged into darkness lasting years to decades.

 Barberton Greenstone Belt TTG and GMS suites

 The Barberton Mountain is a well preserved pre-3.0 Ga granite-greenstone terrane.
 The greenstone belt consists of a sequence of mafic to ultramafic lavas and metasedimentary rocks emplaced and deposited between 3.5 and 3.2 Ga.
 The granitoid rocks were emplaced over a 500 million year time span and can be divided into two suites.
 The TTG suite (emplaced approximately 3.5–3.2 Ga) contains tonalites, trondhjemites and granodiorites; and the GMS suite (emplaced approximately 3.2–3.1 Ga) includes granites, monzogranites and a small syenite–granite complex.

 According to a study by Yearron et al. (2003):